 It is assumed that after the death of George the ownership of Hag Dyke passed to his brother Welbury Kendall.
 No conveyance to that effect has yet been located but following Welbury's death it is his descendants who sold the property.
-In 1873 the Register of Owners of Land records Melbury (sic) Kendall as having 8 acres 3 rods and 1 perch with a Gross Estimated Rental of $\pounds76-6-0$.
+In 1873 the Register of Owners of Land records Melbury (sic) Kendall as having 8 acres 3 rods and 1 perch with a Gross Estimated Rental of £76-6-0.

 Census 1881 36 Broughton Road, Skipton

-Welbury Kenda ll Head M 42 Timber Merchant empl.
+Welbury Kenda all Head l M 42 Timber Merchant empl.
 Skipton

-- 4 men -
+4 men

 Elizabeth Wife M 32 Skipton

 Eleanor G. Dau 9 Scholar Skipton

 Edith Dau 7 Scholar Skipton

 George Son 6 Scholar Skipton

 Sarah A Dau 3 Skipton